eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/DeleteRule.md

 tags: negative_test

-Delete an Invalidation Rule with unauthenticated certificate.
+Delete a Rule with unauthenticated certificate.
 This should not be possible.

-* create a valid Invalidation Rule
+* create a valid <Ruletype> Rule
 * upload Rule
 * check that Rule is in Rulelist
 * create custom authentication certificate